 Reputational risk is defined as an unexpected drop in the value of in-force business or value of future business caused by a decline in the reputation of EH Ré SA from the perspective of its stakeholders.
-A reputational risk becomes a reputational issue once it becomes known to the public and begins to trigger the realization of adverse reputational impacts.
+Reputational risk can also bear either a direct or an indirect negative impact on the Allianz share price and the brand reputation metrics.

 The potential for direct reputational risk is always considered throughout the course of all business activities.
+Indirect reputational risks are considered through the Top Risk Assessment (TRA) and IRCS processes.

-With regards to the monitoring, EH Group has implemented the following methods to oversee the reputational risk and issue management activities which cover EH Ré SA activities:
+With regards to the monitoring, EH Group has implemented several methods to oversee that allow EH Ré SA to benefit from: